We can make a regular payment direct to you so you can arrange and pay for your own care and support.

 What you can use the money for

-You can employ a family member - as long as they do not live in your home.
+employing a family member as long as they don’t live in your home

 You can’t use direct payments to pay for residential care.